agiliq/django-orm-cookbook/docs/filefield.rst

 How to filter FileField without any file?
 ++++++++++++++++++++++++++++++++++++++++++++++

 A :code:`FileField` or :code:`ImageField` stores the path of the file or image.
-At the DB level they are same as a ::`CharField`.
+At the DB level they are same as a :code:`CharField`.

 So to find FileField without any file we can query as under.